3BK/s3-put/README.md

 The application uses **rustls** with the **aws-lc-rs** cryptographic provider.
 The `prefer-post-quantum` feature ensures **X25519MLKEM768** is offered first during TLS 1.3 handshake.

-### Negotiation behaviour

-1. Client offers X25519MLKEM768 first in `supported_groups`.
-2. If supported, the handshake completes with hybrid PQ key exchange.
-3. If not supported, falls back to X25519, then secp256r1/secp384r1.

 ### Verification